 DE sprinkled in the nesting boxes and coop floor helps control parasites, and sprinkled around the feeders controls flies and ants in the summer.
 Only food-grade DE should be used around the chickens, because they will inevitably end up eating some.

-I also add DE to their daily feed in a 2% radio to help guard against internal worms.
+I also add DE to their daily feed in a 2% ratio to help guard against internal worms.
 DE, according to an article in Poultry Science, increases shell weight and thickness, increases egg production and increases hen body weight.

 Note: DE does also kill good bugs and can cause lung aggravation if the dust is inhaled, so take care where and how you sprinkle it.